betalantz/Phase-1-Lecture-FunctionsScope/README.md

 ## Lesson Plan

-1. Define and call a function _sayHello_ that console logs "Hello there!".
+1. **Define** and **call** a function _sayHello_ that console logs "Hello there!". ✅
-2. Define and call a function _sayHelloToYou_ that takes in a name and console logs "Hello there, [name]!".
+2. Define and call a function _sayHelloToYou_ that takes in a name and console logs "Hello there, [name]!". ✅
     - What is the purpose of including a **parameter** and **argument** in this function?
     - What is the **scope** of the parameter?
 3. Define and call a function _addTwoNumbers_ that takes in two numbers and returns their sum.
-Console log the sum outside the function definition.
+Console log the sum outside the function definition. ✅
     - How does the **function definition** differ from the **function call**?
     - What is the purpose of including the **return statement**?
     - What is the scope of the returned value?
 4. Define an anonymous function that takes in a number and returns its square.
-Console log the square outside the function definition.
+Console log the square outside the function definition. ✅
-5. Define an arrow function that that takes in a number and returns its square.
-Console log the square outside the function definition.
+5. Define an arrow function that that takes in a number and returns its cube.
+Console log the cube outside the function definition. ✅
     - Is there a more efficient way to write this?
 6. Assign a variable _num1_ to 3 outside a function.
 Assign another variable _num2_ to 8 inside it.
-Increment both by 1 and console log both outside the function.
+Increment both by 1 and console log both outside the function. ✅
     - Why does _num1_ log but not _num2_?
 What does this tell us about scope?
     - How does calling the function affect the variable values?
     - What are the advantages and disadvantages of **global scope** vs **local scope**?
+7. [OPTIONAL] Include a **callback function** inside an array method. ✅
+    - What is the most efficient type of callback function?

 ## Looking Ahead